rkapl123/rkapl123.github.io/README.md

 A small, but useful additional database filling and updating tool is the "Mapper", which you can use to send an Excel range to the Database, updating/inserting the content into the table(s) given as arguments.

-DBAddin is still hosted on https://sourceforge.net/projects/dbaddin, to get the latest version download a tarball with the snapshot facility in sourceforge: https://sourceforge.net/p/dbaddin/code/HEAD/tarball, the full documentation is available here: http://dbaddin.sourceforge.net/HelpFrameset.htm
+DBAddin is still hosted on [https://sourceforge.net/projects/dbaddin](https://sourceforge.net/projects/dbaddin), to get the latest version download a tarball with the [snapshot facility in sourceforge](https://sourceforge.net/p/dbaddin/code/HEAD/tarball).

 To install this, run dbaddin-code-2/install/install.cmd as administrator.
 To configure your environment, edit dbaddin-code-2/install/DBAddinSettings.reg before.

+The full documentation of DBAddin is available online at [http://dbaddin.sourceforge.net/HelpFrameset.htm](http://dbaddin.sourceforge.net/HelpFrameset.htm)

-I'm in the process of rewriting this as a Excel-DNA Based .NET Addin, available here: https://github.com/rkapl123/DBAddin
+I'm in the process of rewriting this as a Excel-DNA Based .NET Addin, being available at [https://github.com/rkapl123/DBAddin](https://github.com/rkapl123/DBAddin).

 ## RAddin
 Raddin is a simple Excel-DNA based Add-in for handling R-scripts from Excel via shell or RdotNet, storing input objects (scalars/vectors/matrices) and retrieving result objects (scalars/vectors/matrices) as text files (currently restricted to tab separated) or RdotNet objects.
 Graphics are retrieved from produced png files into Excel to be displayed as diagrams.
-For the full documentation see: https://rkapl123.github.io/RAddin
+For the full documentation see: [https://rkapl123.github.io/RAddin](https://rkapl123.github.io/RAddin)

 ## ExchangeSetOOF